Understanding IBS Symptoms

 Urgency can be a very distressing part of this illness.
 In a healthy person, the body sends a message that a bathroom is needed but this urge can be ignored if necessary, and the BM delayed.

-If you don’t visit the restroom three or more times per week, you might be constipated.
+If you do not visit the restroom three or more times per week, you might be constipated.
 This symptom often brings hard, small stools that are difficult to pass; this is because the waste matter has been inside the body too long and the colon has absorbed too much water.
 Bowel movements may look like pellets or be larger than usual.

 When constipation continues for several days or more, it can become more and more painful as the pressure within the body builds.
-If you’re having to strain on the toilet, this can sometimes lead to hemorrhoids, swollen veins that are a bit like varicose veins in the anus or rectum.
+If you are having to strain on the toilet, this can sometimes lead to hemorrhoids, swollen veins that are a bit like varicose veins in the anus or rectum.
 Hemorrhoids are not a specific symptom of IBS, but they are fairly common in IBS sufferers because of all the gut troubles we suffer from.
 (Some diarrhea sufferers get them too.)

-Although patients with constipation-predominant IBS generally avoid the urgency and incontinence problems of IBS-D and don’t need to stay close to a restroom, this “advantage” is often offset by the fact that they may rarely feel completely comfortable and often find that the pain increases as more and more days go by without a BM.
+Although patients with constipation-predominant IBS generally avoid the urgency and incontinence problems of IBS-D and do not need to stay close to a restroom, this “advantage” is often offset by the fact that they may rarely feel completely comfortable and often find that the pain increases as more and more days go by without a BM.

 It’s worth mentioning that one person’s idea of constipation may be different to another’s.
 Obviously not going to the bathroom for many days means you are constipated, but some people refer to constipation when they mean a stool was hard to pass, others when they mean that they’re not getting any urge to go to the bathroom at all.
 Generally, though doctors use the “three times or less” per week rule as their definition.